gridpocket/ansible-mesos-cluster/README.md

     3. Run: ansible-playbook -i inventory/ENVIRONMENT.ini main.yml
        Note: mesos, marathon and docker tags are defined in the tasks.
        If only mesos (master, slave, zookeeper) needs to be ran, use the following command:

-    Run: ansible-playbook -i inventory/ENVIRONMENT.ini -t mesos main.yml
+       ansible-playbook -i inventory/ENVIRONMENT.ini -t mesos main.yml

 ## Inventory